dustinvanbuskirk/dvb-argocd-rm/README.md

 ## Common pitfalls (learned the hard way)

-- **`templatefile()` treats every `${...}` as a real interpolation, even inside a comment.** Illustrative uses of that syntax in the `.tpl` file's own header comments have to be escaped as `$${...}`.
+- **`templatefile()` treats every `${...}` as a real interpolation, even inside a comment.** Illustrative uses of that syntax in `.tpl` file comments have to be escaped as `$${...}`.
-- **ArgoCD's `goTemplate: true` parses the `template:` block as YAML first, then substitutes into individual string values** — it does not render the whole file as text first the way Helm does.
-You can't use `{{- if }}...{{- end }}` to conditionally add or remove a whole YAML key; conditionals have to live *inside* a single scalar value instead.
+- **ArgoCD's `goTemplate: true` parses the `template:` block as YAML first, then substitutes into individual string values** -- it does not render the whole file as text first the way Helm does. `{{- if }}...{{- end }}` can't conditionally add or remove a whole YAML key; conditionals have to live *inside* a single scalar value instead.
 - **Any YAML value that is entirely a `{{ ... }}` expression must be explicitly quoted** (`'{{ .foo }}'`), or YAML parses the leading `{` as the start of a flow-mapping and fails.
-- **`argocd-appset.yaml.tpl` should contain exactly one YAML document** —
-  the `ApplicationSet` only.
-The bootstrap RBAC/Job content belongs solely in `bootstrap/argocd-token-gen/manifests.yaml`, fetched by each spoke's Application, never applied directly to the management cluster.
+- **The ApplicationSet CRD keeps its own, sometimes-outdated copy of the Application schema.** Multi-source Applications with a named `sources[].name` can hit `unknown field` errors on some ArgoCD versions even though named sources work fine on real Applications -- and `--validate=false` does *not* fix this, since the API server still structurally prunes unknown fields from the CRD on write regardless of client-side validation flags.
+The actual fix here was avoiding multi-source
+  entirely: a single Application source with the bootstrap Job pulled in as a Helm dependency instead of a second source.
-- **Kubernetes Jobs have an immutable pod template.** If you ever see `field is immutable` from a `kubectl apply` against a Job, something is trying to update one in place rather than delete-and-recreate it — check for name collisions between resources meant for different clusters.
+- **Kubernetes Jobs have an immutable pod template.** `field is immutable` from a `kubectl apply` against a Job means something is trying to update one in place rather than delete-and-recreate it -- check for name collisions between resources meant for different clusters.
+- **Splitting a combined multi-resource YAML file into one-file-per-resource is easy to get subtly wrong.** A copy/paste slip left `serviceaccount.yaml` containing a duplicate `RoleBinding` instead of the actual `ServiceAccount` -- `helm template . | grep -A5 "kind: ServiceAccount"` caught it immediately; the Kubernetes API silently never created the resource, with no error, just a `FailedCreate` on whatever depended on it.
+- **Octopus releases pin an exact git commit at creation time.** Pushing new commits to your repo doesn't affect an already-created release -- redeploying it re-runs against the same old commit.
+If a fix isn't showing up, check whether you're redeploying a stale release rather than creating a new one.